Seeed-Studio/wiki-documents/docs/Sensor/SeeedStudio_XIAO/SeeedStudio_XIAO_nRF52840-Sense/Application/XIAO_BLE_HA.md

 ---
 description: BTHome Protocol for Home Assistant usage on Seeed Studio XIAO nRF52840 Sense
-title: BTHome Protocol with XIAO nRF52840 Sense
+title: BTHome Protocol with XIAO nRF52840 Sense(CircuitPython)
 image: https://files.seeedstudio.com/wiki/seeed_logo/logo_2023.png
-slug: /XIAO_nRF52840-Sense_BTHome
+slug: /XIAO_BLE_HA
 last_update:
-  date: 08/09/2023
+  date: 09/18/2023
   author: Bruno Santos (Feiticeir0)
 ---

 # Project Overview

 In this wiki, we will show how to use the Bluetooth 5.0 BLE capabilities of the Seeed Studio XIAO nRF52840 with the Seeed Studio Grove Temperature & Humidity Sensor (DHT20) to broadcast measurements of temperature and humidity to Home Assistant using the BTHome protocol.

-We will be using CircuitPython for the code.
+We will be using **CircuitPython** for the code.

 ## Getting Started

 To follow this tutorial , you need the following hardware